A Short History 1876 -

 CC’s longest-running classics faculty is the current department: Owen Cramer 1965- and Marcia Dobson 1976- , both of whom have served longer than any other classics faculty person.
 (Charles Mierow’s 45 years of association with the College were interrupted by decades of service at Carleton).
 Owen was hired after several years of discussion among faculty including philosopher J. Glenn Gray.
 A Homerist with training in the literary/Poundian graduate program at the University of Texas (Arrowsmith, Sullivan, Arion: A Journal of Humanities and the Classics), Owen has produced CC curriculum rather than classical scholarship.
 After a decade as a single-person department with no major, he was joined in 1976 by Marcia, a Harvard Ph.D. specializing in oracular language in Aeschylus, on a base of Renaissance studies (M.A.
 Tufts), who has gone on to deepen her interest and training in psychoanalysis with a second Ph.D. from the Pacifica Graduate Institute.

-They reintroduced a department major in 1980, joined in the formation of the Classics-History-Politics major in 1983 and the Comparative Literature major in 1986, and have worked with about 100 classics majors, some of whom are now faculty members themselves.
+They reintroduced a department major in 1980, joined in the formation of the Classics-History-Politics major in 1983 and the Comparative Literature major in 1986, and have worked with about 175 classics majors and near-majors, some of whom are now faculty members themselves.
 On sabbaticals they have been replaced by Paul Roth (1980-81), Jim Tucker (1987-90), Lisa Hughes (1995-97 and again 2002- in a visiting and then adjunct role) and Craig Dethloff (2003).
 Trish FitzGibbon joined the department in 1999 as a part-time instructor in Latin and went on to teach nearly full time as a “visiting" professor and to direct the Summer Latin Institute through 2007-08.
-With the coming of Sanjaya Thakur, a University of Michigan Ph.D. in classics with an archaeology M.A., as Assistant Professor on the tenure track in the fall of 2009--after a year as Riley Scholar in 2008-09--the department enters into a shift of generations and a new time of transformation.
+With the coming of Sanjaya Thakur, a University of Michigan Ph.D. in classics with an archaeology M.A., as Assistant Professor on the tenure track in the fall of 2009--after a year as Riley Scholar in 2008-09--the department entered into a shift of generations and a new time of transformation.

 This is the Department of Classics